2nd and 4th Sundays of the month

 All are welcomed.
 No Experience Necessary.

-Our Practice & Talk meetings have been the defining feature of our Fellowship since 2001.
-Meeting on Sunday mornings at 9 am, our Practice & Talk meetings are open to the general public; it is ideal for those just starting to explore the Buddhist teachings and is relevant to the most veteran adherents.
+Our Online Practice & Talk meetings have been the defining feature of our Fellowship since 2001.
+Meeting via Zoom, on Sunday mornings at 9 am, our Practice & Talk meetings are open to the general public; it is ideal for those just starting to explore the Buddhist teachings and is relevant to the most veteran adherents.
 Our simple format makes it easy for any participant to follow along and to come away with a nugget of insight and a touch of great compassion.

 Our Sunday morning gathering is divided in a few segments: Reflection, Meditation, and Talk.
-The first segment is a short puja that focuses on a couple of standard and traditional Buddhist rituals like Ti-Sarana (going for refuge) and the Metta prayer; the second part focuses on meditation practices, which include voice and sitting meditation plus scriptural chanting from Theravada or Mahayana discourses; and the third segments is devoted to an intellectual engagement with the teachings.
+The first segment is a short puja that focuses on a couple of standard and traditional Buddhist rituals like Ti-Sarana (going for refuge) and the Metta prayer; the second part focuses on meditation practices, which include sound and sitting meditation plus scriptural chanting from Theravada or Mahayana discourses; and the third segments is devoted to an intellectual engagement with the teachings.
 In this segment, there is no lecturing or sermonizing; participation is important but not required.
 The talk can be a reading or a formal talk but it is always integrated with discussion and Q & A. The session becomes a learning experience for everyone including the teacher.

 I’ve never meditated before?
 I don’t know anything about Buddhism?

 No problem.
 Visit the links below to get an idea on how to practice sitting meditation.
-Sometimes, we have volunteers to teach you to meditate before the session.
-Please arrive at 8:45 a.m.

 You don’t need to know anything about Buddhism to participate.
 Don’t be deterred.
 Our easy Practice & Talk format is designed to help you understand and appreciate the practice and subject matter being discussed.